hypre-space/hypre/src/docs/usr-manual/solvers-pilut.rst

    PILUT is not actively supported by the hypre development team.
 We recommend using :ref:`hypre-ilu` for parallel ILU algorithms.
-This new ILU implementation includes 64-bit integers support (for linear systems with more than 2,147,483,647 global unknowns) and NVIDIA/AMD GPUs support through the CUDA/HIP backends.
+This new ILU implementation includes 64-bit integers support (for linear systems with more than 2,147,483,647 global unknowns) through both *mixedint* and *bigint* builds of hypre and NVIDIA/AMD GPUs support through the CUDA/HIP backends.

 PILUT is a parallel preconditioner based on Saad's dual-threshold incomplete factorization algorithm.
 The original version of PILUT was done by Karypis and